nushell/nushell.github.io/book/sorting.md

 ╰───┴────────────┴───────────────────────╯
 ```

-The value is passed into the pipeline input of the key closure, however you can also use it as a parameter:
+The value is passed into the pipeline input of the key closure, however, you can also use it as a parameter:

 ```nu
 > let weight = {alpha: 10, beta: 5, gamma: 3}